AI4EPS/PhaseNet/README.md

 #### Data format
 Required a csv file and a directory of npz files.

-The csv file contains one colomn: "fname"
+The csv file contains one column: "fname"

 The npz file contains one variable: "data"